Ehanlion/mist_obsidian/0. The North-West Highlands/Features/The Obelisk Field.md

 Obelisks can be activated by pairing them with a shard.
 There are 8 shards, each one takes a different form or appearance.
 Some have been melded with weapons to create powerful methods of destruction.
 Some have been melded with objects to create large areas of effect.

 # Why Are Some Obelisks Submerged?
 These structures were built a long time ago, and the world was very different then.
 Of course, their creators knew that the world would change but it was an inevitability that they were prepared for.
-The Obelisks may appear to be scattered in a somewhat odd pattern, but that is only true if you look at the 5 visible ones, if you take into account the 3 submerged ones, they form the shape of a rune, called 'The Rune of Opening.'
+The Obelisks may appear to be scattered in a somewhat odd pattern, but that is only true if you look at the 5 visible ones, if you take into account the 3 submerged ones, they form the shape of a rune, called [[The Rune of Opening]].

-Layout of the obelisks to form the rune of opening.
+Layout of the obelisks to form the [[The Rune of Opening]].
 -> H - - - - - - - - - - - V - - -
 -> - - - - - - - - - - - - - - - - -
 -> V - - - - V - - - - H - - - V